 Before You Go on a Krka Waterfalls Day Trip

 - Don’t forget to pack a pair of lightweight and comfortable walking shoes for your trip.
-I (Sarah) have traveled with these shoes by Columbia, Skechers and Reef.
-Kris prefers wearing these shoes by Merrell and Sanuk.
+I (Sarah) have traveled with these shoes by Columbia and Reef.
+Kris prefers wearing Merrell and Sanuk.

-- We’re certain you’ll be snapping tons of photos during your trip to Croatia.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).
+- We’re certain you’ll be snapping tons of photos during your Croatia Trip.
+Rather than relying on your phone, upgrade to an actual travel camera for quality photos.
+We shoot with a Canon Rebel and a 18/135mm lens.

 - Whether you travel with a backpack or a suitcase, you will also want a great day bag to organize and secure all of your everyday travel items!

-- Get (and stay) organized for your Croatia vacation by using our Trip Planning Printables to prepare for your trip!
+- Get (and stay) organized for your Croatia vacation by using our Trip Planning Printables.

-- If you haven’t already obtained travel insurance for your trip to Europe, consider traveling protected with World Nomads.
+- If you haven’t already obtained trip insurance for your Vacation to Europe, consider traveling protected with World Nomads.

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.